- Our Party

 8. What could a candidate running for office at the level of government you specified do, if elected, to implement your solution?
 What specific actions could he or she take?
 For example, sponsor a bill, co-sponsor a bill, work to pass, vote for, issue an executive order, sign into law, or appoint an official, such as a judge or cabinet position.

 9. What rebuttals or explanations can you give to allay the concerns of voters who may be swayed by objections your opponents may raise?
 Remember: it must be kept simple.
 If rebutting these objections can't be simplified and stated in no more than a sentence or two, consider picking a different Libertarian Solution.

 10. Imagine that you're an ordinary voter.
 Spell out ways that you, your family, your friends, your neighbors and your co-workers would directly benefit if this proposal were implemented.
-How would your life be better?
-State your answer in terms that ordinary voters would use.
+How would your - and their - lives be better?
+State your answer in terms that ordinary voters would understand.
 Be as specific as possible.

 Quantify your answer wherever possible.
 For example, say you're proposing to cut a government budget by $50 million and to cut taxes by the same amount.
 If there are 25,000 taxpayers in the jurisdiction where your proposal would take effect, then the average taxpayer would get back $2,000 - every year - that they now pay in taxes.